leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw6_v2.md

 Please do **NOT** show your code here to the grader, you will need this file for later.
 In general you should never share your credentials with other people.
 We will take a point off if your credentials are showing anywhere in the assignment.
+We will trust that you did this step, i.e. you do not need to print/show anything, given it's necessary to finish the later tasks.

 Side comment: this is not the most secure way to store credentials, i.e. storing them in plain text format, but this is not the focus of this class.

 #### Understanding the options
-There are 2 types of options we need to understand:
+The API has many parameters and we do not know the possible values we can set these parameters.
+To understand the options available to us, we need to call a specific API endpoint `/api/get_param_values` also listed under ["Usage"](https://quickstats.nass.usda.gov/api).

-- The options to that define different sets of data, e.g. crop type (like corn vs soybeans), sampling method (like census vs surveys), sectors (like crops vs animals).
-- For each option above, what are the possible values, e.g. "CORN" or "Corn - Sweet", etc
+Specifically, the parameters of the API define different dimensions of the data, e.g. crop type (like corn vs soybeans), sampling method (like census vs surveys), sectors (like crops vs animals).
+For each parameter, it can take on different values, e.g. "CORN" vs "Corn - Sweet", etc that will specify, within the dimension, what values we want to retrieve.

-For the first type of options, you should look at the table at the bottom of the **"Usage"** at the API page.
+For the parameters, you should look at the table at the bottom of the **"Usage"** at the API page.
 For the second type, we need to leverage the API endpoint `/api/get_param_values` also listed under ["Usage"](https://quickstats.nass.usda.gov/api).

 Please use the API to get all possible values under `commodity_desc` that have the word `corn` or `maize` (case-insensitive so CORN or Maize should also be matched if they existed).